Synergie Skin SynSpiration Gala 2026 Terms and Conditions

 (c) You agree to respect the rights and safety of other participants, and to refrain from any behaviour that may disrupt the Event or put others at risk.
 The Organisers reserve the right to disqualify or remove any participant who does not comply with these obligations.

-(g) You must comply with all emergency protocols and instructions provided by the Organisers, as well as any emergency protocols of the venues at which activities are located, including but not limited to Hotel Chadstone.
+(f) You must comply with all emergency protocols and instructions provided by the Organisers, as well as any emergency protocols of the venues at which activities are located, including but not limited to The Ivy Ballroom.
 This includes, but is not limited to, evacuation procedures, first aid instructions, and any other actions required to ensure your safety and the safety of others.

 7 THIRD PARTY GOODS AND SERVICES

-We may engage the services of third-party providers for the Event.
+We may engage the services of third-party providers for the Event, as listed on our website.
 If you acquire goods or services from these providers, you will be subject to their terms and conditions.
+We encourage you to review these terms, which can be accessed via a link on our website.

 (a) A photographer may be present at the Event to capture photos and videos, which may be used for promotional activities related to the Event or the Organisers’ business.